rigetti/pyquil/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 If useful, provide a numbered list of the steps that result in the error.

-Otherwise, just fill out the "Code Snippet" and "Error Output" section below.
+Otherwise, just fill out the "Code Snippet" and "Error Output" sections below.

 ### Code Snippet